NAME

 This requires widening the image on the side near the binding,

-and we do not provide this option here.
-However, we do provide
+not provide this option here.
+However, we

 a function that will generate this disparity field: